frye/day-planner/README.md

 ## Links
-The GitHub pages hosted version of the quiz is [here](https://frye.github.io/day-planner/).
+The GitHub pages hosted version of the day planner is [here](https://frye.github.io/day-planner/).